simongog/sdsl-lite/README.md

 The aim of the library is to provide basic and complex succinct data structure which are
-  * easy to use (the library is structure like the [STL][STL], which provides classical data structures),
+  * easy to use (like the [STL][STL], which provides classical data structures),
   * capable of handling large inputs (yes, we support 64-bit),
   * provide excellent performance in construction, and
   * provide excellent operation performance

-A lot of engineering tricks had to be applied to reach the performance goal, for instance the use a semi-external algorithm, bit-parallelism on 64-bit words, and cache-friendly algorithms.
+We used several techniques to reach the performance goals:
+  * bit-parallelism on 64-bit word
+  * cache-friendly data structure layouts
+  * semi-external construction algorithms
+  * the built-in popcount operation
+  * hugepages to bypass the TLB bottleneck

+Details are in our [comprehensive experimental study][SPE].

 ## List of implemented data structures